Highlander Research and Education Center: Civil rights

 In the 1950s, Highlander turned its energies to the rising issues of civil rights and desegregation.
 In addition to Myles Horton, Zilphia Horton, and others, a key figure during this period was John Beauchamp Thompson, a minister and educator who became one of the principal fund-raisers and speakers for the school.
 Highlander worked with Esau Jenkins of Johns Island to develop a literacy program for Blacks who were prevented from registering to vote by literacy requirements.
 The Citizenship Education Schools coordinated by Septima Clark with assistance from Bernice Robinson spread widely throughout the South and helped thousands of Blacks register to vote.
 Later, the program was transferred to the Southern Christian Leadership Conference (SCLC), led by Martin Luther King Jr., because the state of Tennessee was threatening to close the school.

-Civil rights activists, most notably King, Rosa Parks, John Lewis, and Julian Bond, came to the Center at different times.
+Civil rights activists, most notably King, Bevel, Bernard Lafayette, Rosa Parks, John Lewis, and Julian Bond, came to the Center at different times.
 Lewis revealed later that he had his first meal in an integrated setting at Highlander.
 "I was a young adult, but I had never eaten a meal in the company of Black and white diners," the congressman wrote.
 He continued, "Highlander was the place that Rosa Parks witnessed a demonstration of equality that helped inspire her to keep her seat on a Montgomery bus, just a few weeks after her first visit.
 She saw Septima Clark, a legendary black educator, teaching side-by-side with (Highlander founder Myles) Horton.
 For her it was revolutionary.
 She had never seen an integrated team of equals working together, and it inspired her."

 The civil rights anthem, "We Shall Overcome", was adapted from a gospel song, by Highlander music director Zilphia Horton, wife of Myles Horton, from the singing of striking tobacco factory workers from the 1945–1946 Charleston Cigar Factory strike.
 Shortly afterward, it was published by folksinger Pete Seeger in the People's Songs bulletin.
 It was revived at Highlander by Guy Carawan, who succeeded Zilphia Horton as Highlander's music director in 1959.
 Guy Carawan taught the song to SNCC at their first convening at Shaw University.
 The song has since spread and become one of the most recognizable movement songs in the world.